Artist Interview 2017

 Creative and artistic expression was always encouraged in my family growing up.
 I began drawing fairy and fantasy art when I was in middle school, and refined it throughout high school.
 I began selling my art prints and products online, at art shows, trade shows, and a few major retailers.
 During this time I was also an undergraduate art student at my local junior college while working part time at a fine jewelry store at a mall.

+In 2007, I attended California State University Channel Islands, earning my BA in Art, with an emphasis on fine art, graphic design, and photography.
+For my business, I am responsible for the branding, photography, marketing, graphics and web aesthetics- something that every strong brand requires.
 Having a background in fine arts has also been crucial to product growth and development.
 I’ve been able to apply important concepts I have learned such as contrasting colors, balanced elements, complementing palettes, the use of textures in materials, and composition principles to my jewelry designs.

 While I haven't had much time to work on my own artwork, I still on occasion create graphics when needed for friends and family.
 I hope to carve out time to devote to oil painting and my nature photography.